asmejkal/DustyBot/README.md

 - Greet & bye messages, automatic role assignment
 - Custom reactions
 - Logging of deleted messages and username changes
-- Make announcements and messages editable by the mod team
+- Create messages editable by the mod team
 - And more things to come...

 Complete list of commands [here](https://github.com/yebafan/DustyBot/wiki/Commands).